 A Master Cylinder Vs. a Slave Cylinder

-The master and slave cylinder relationship is about what you'd expect from the names; ...
-How to Replace the Slave Cylinder on...
+The master and slave cylinder relationship is about what you'd expect from the names; a master tells the slave to push or...